canonical/launchpad-manual/docs/user/reference/webhooks.rst

 Authentication
 --------------

-When you create a webhook, can optionally add a secret.
+When you create a webhook, you can optionally add a secret.
 If you do, Launchpad will add an ``X-Hub-Signature`` HTTP header to each webhook delivery containing an HMAC-SHA1 signature of the body with that secret, as in the `PubSubHubbub specification <https://pubsubhubbub.github.io/PubSubHubbub/pubsubhubbub-core-0.4.html#rfc.section.8>`_.

 You can't currently change the secret for an existing webhook using the